sedol1339/files/abstracts.md

     - We propose Multi-linear attention with Block-Term Tensor Decomposition (BTD)
     - This not only largely compress the model parameters but also obtain performance improvements

+Mei, S., & Montanari, A. (2019).
+The generalization error of random features regression: Precise asymptotics and double descent curve. arXiv, 1908.05355.
+Retrieved from https://arxiv.org/abs/1908.05355v5

 Millidge, B. (2019).
 Deep Active Inference as Variational Policy Gradients. arXiv, 1907.03876.
 Retrieved from https://arxiv.org/abs/1907.03876v1

 Nakamura, K., & Hong, B.-W. (2019).
 Adaptive Weight Decay for Deep Neural Networks. arXiv, 1907.08931.
 Retrieved from https://arxiv.org/abs/1907.08931v2